techidaily/site-win11-tips/source/_posts/evaluating-the-need-for-maintaining-pagefilesys-filespace.md

 8. Click on**OK** to close the Virtual Memory window and apply the changes.
 9. Restart your Windows computer for the changes to take effect.

  When Windows boots back up, the OS will have no use for Pagefile.sys, and it will delete it from your local drive.
 It will also delete the Swapfile.sys along with it.
-If you don't know what that file is and its importance, please read our guide on[what Swapfile.sys is and if you can delete it](https://www.makeuseof.com/windows-swapfile-sys-guide/) .
+If you don't know what that file is and its importance, please read our guide on [what Swapfile.sys is and if you can delete it](https://www.makeuseof.com/windows-swapfile-sys-guide/) .

 ## How to Restore Pagefile.sys

  If you deleted Pagefile.sys and discovered that you're experiencing problems because of it, you can easily restore it.
 However, if the problems are so severe that Windows is constantly freezing or can't even boot up properly, you should try entering Safe Mode first.
-To do that, please check out guides on[ways to boot into Safe Mode on Windows 11](https://www.makeuseof.com/windows-11-boot-safe-mode/) and[what is Safe Mode on Windows 10](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
+To do that, please check out guides on [ways to boot into Safe Mode on Windows 11](https://www.makeuseof.com/windows-11-boot-safe-mode/) and [what is Safe Mode on Windows 10](https://www.makeuseof.com/windows-11-boot-safe-mode/) .

 Now, to bring back Pagefile.sys, follow the steps below: